SimoneCibrario/starter-hugo-research-group/content/home/infos2.md

 active: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: WE DO RESEARCH ON
+title: We do research on
 subtitle:
 weight: 10  # section position on page
 design: